-How to feed a puppy during the first 6 to 8 weeks
+How to feed a puppy during the first weeks

 During the first six to eight weeks of life, the best is that the puppy stays with the mother.
-The mother’s milk in addition to offering the best nutrition provides antibodies that will help your puppy to be protected against diseases.
+The mother’s milk in addition to offering the best nutrition provides antibodies.
+These antibodies will help your puppy to be protected against diseases.

 Sometimes it is not possible to keep a puppy with the mother for the first eight weeks.
 In that case, you should look for milk substitutes and specially designed bottles.